SPH73/Santorini-nail-bar/README.md

 #### Testing

 In order to ensure the site works as intended, I have conducted the following manual tests on phones, tablets and desktops,  using Chrome, Safari, Firefox, Internet Explorer, Edge and Opera.
 I enlisted the help of several people using different devices than I, so that I had a reasonable sample.
 I believe the best result in respect of speed in every case was from Chrome and Google.
-Safari and Firefox were much slower to load and with Opera mini, the contact section only downloaded fully after using the navigation link, when it was instantaneous.
+Safari and Firefox were much slower to load and with Opera mini, the contact section only downloaded fully after using the navigation link, whereafter it was instantaneous.

 1. Features